alex-ozdemir/alex-ozdemir.github.io/about.md

 Math, and Physics.
 While there I worked on projects in many areas, from computational biology, to data structures, to program analysis, to digital design, to the syntax of human language.
-I was also involved in a number of other ways: teaching my own class, interviewing prospective students, and serving as the Judiciary Chair of the Honor Board.
+I was also involved in a number of other ways: teaching a class on [Rust](https://www.rust-lang.org), interviewing prospective students, and serving as the Judiciary Chair of the Honor Board.
 I believe deeply in the institution and the ideals that it aspires to.

 I spent my summers at J.P.
-Morgan (building automation tools), Facebook (protyping a 10GB/s data pipeline), Harvard (doing program analysis on unsafe Rust), and Coursera (building new feature for courses).
+Morgan (building automation tools), Facebook (protyping a 10GB/s data pipeline), Harvard (doing program analysis on unsafe Rust), and Coursera (building features for online degrees).
 I'm presently taking a gap year to teach at a high school in Windsor, Connecticut.

 In the Fall of 2018 I'll begin my Phd. in Computer Science at Stanford.